 Director Mehl is the retired Chairman and Chief Executive Officer of Dispatch Printing, Inc., a company owned by his family members.
-Payments for printing services provided to the Company by Dispatch Printing, Inc. amounted to \$65,507 in 1997.
+Payments for printing services provided to the Company by Dispatch Printing, Inc. amounted to \$99,293 in 1998.

 John M. Petersen, a director and former President and Chief Executive Officer, and previous Chief Investment Officer of the Erie Insurance Group of Companies, who retired as an executive officer of the Company on December 31, 1995, entered into a consulting arrangement with the Company effective January 2, 1996.
-Under the terms of the arrangement, the Company engaged Mr. Petersen as a consultant to furnish the Company and its pension trust, the Erie Insurance Exchange, and Erie Family Life Insurance Company, with investment services with respect to their investments in common stocks.
-As compensation for services rendered by Mr. Petersen, a fee of .15 of 1 percent, on an annualized basis, of the total fair market value of the common stock under management, is paid to Mr. Petersen.
+Under the terms of the arrangement, the Company engaged Mr. Petersen as a consultant to furnish the Company and its pension trust, the Exchange and EFL with investment services with respect to their investments in common stocks.
+As compensation for services rendered by Mr. Petersen, a fee of .15 of 1 percent, on an annualized basis, of the total fair market value of the common stocks under management, is paid to Mr. Petersen.
 The Company also pays for all necessary and reasonable expenses related to Mr. Petersen's consulting services performed under this arrangement.
-The compensation paid to Mr. Petersen, under this arrangement, was \$2,836,883 in 1997.
+The compensation paid to Mr. Petersen under this arrangement in 1998 by the Exchange, the Company, the pension trust and EFL was \$3,230,854, \$120,797, \$107,687, and \$60,707 respectively.